Murder of Laci Peterson

-Laci Denise Peterson (née Rocha; May 4, 1975 — c.
-December 24, 2002) was an American woman murdered by her husband, Scott Lee Peterson (born October 24, 1972), while eight months pregnant with their first child.
-The case has remained a subject of public interest and discussion, raising questions about the legal process and media coverage.

-In 2002, Scott reported Laci missing from their home in Modesto, California.
-The next year, the remains of Laci and her unborn son, whom the couple had planned to name Conner, were discovered on the shores of San Francisco Bay.
-Scott was subsequently arrested and charged with two counts of murder.
-In 2004, he was found guilty of the first-degree murder of Laci and the second-degree murder of Conner.
-His death sentence was overturned in 2020.
-The next year, Scott was re-sentenced to life in prison without the possibility of parole.
-In 2024, he was granted a status hearing in response to a request by the LA Innocence Project, a nonprofit legal advocacy organization claiming to have new evidence supporting his innocence.
+On December 24, 2002, 27‑year‑old Laci Denise Peterson disappeared from her home in Modesto, California, while eight months pregnant with her first child.
+Her disappearance prompted a large‑scale search and drew national media attention.
+In April 2003, the remains of Peterson and her unborn son, whom she and her husband had planned to name Conner, were found along the shoreline of San Francisco Bay.
+Her husband, Scott Lee Peterson, was arrested shortly afterward and charged with two counts of murder.
+In 2004, he was convicted of the first degree murder of Laci and the second degree murder of Conner.
+Scott Peterson's death sentence was overturned in 2020, and in 2021 Peterson was re‑sentenced to life in prison without the possibility of parole.

 Early life and marriage

 Laci Peterson

 Laci Peterson was born Laci Denise Rocha on May 4, 1975.
 She was the younger of two children born to Sharon and Dennis Robert Rocha, with a brother named Brent (born 1971).
 Her parents had met in high school and owned a dairy farm west of Escalon, California.

 Laci worked on the dairy farm from a young age and also enjoyed gardening with her mother.
 Laci's parents divorced in 1977 when she and her brother were young.
 Subsequently, their mother moved with the children to Modesto; Laci visited her father at the dairy farm on weekends.

-Laci's mother developed a long-term relationship with Ron Grantski, although they never married; Grantski would help raise the children from the time Laci was two years old.
+Laci's mother developed a long-term relationship with Ron Grantski, although they never married; Grantski would help raise the children from the time Laci was two years old, effectively becoming her step-father.
 Laci was a cheerleader in junior high and high school.
 After graduating from Thomas Downey High School, she attended California Polytechnic State University, majoring in ornamental horticulture.